odud-by/uae-fdi-resilience-analysis/README.md

 ## Strategic Recommendation: Anchor-Heavy Specification

 The trade-off between the ARDL model and the trend anchor framework illustrates why blending is necessary.
 The ARDL specification captures historical dynamics and allows for partial normalization after exceptionally strong inflows.
-The trend anchor, by contrast, reflects the structural acceleration evident in 2023–2024.
+The trend anchor, by contrast, reflects the acceleration evident in 2023–2024.

 An equal-weighted blend (w_ARDL = 0.5) provides a neutral midpoint between normalization and momentum.
 However, forward-looking evidence supports an anchor-heavy baseline for policy interpretation.
 In practice, w = 0.3 better aligns the forecast with current structural momentum.
 This recommendation rests on three key considerations: